p-koo/squid-nn-old/README.md

 ### Usage:
-SQUID provides a simple interface that takes as input deep-learning models.
+SQUID provides a simple interface that takes as input a deep-learning model.
 For any deep-learning model that takes in sequence as input, perform SQUID as follows:

 ```python
 import squid